wp-plugins/my-calendar/readme.txt

 * With My Tickets active, enter key did not submit Add/Edit event form
 * Fixed documentation error with ical template tags.
 * Improved efficiency of WP shortcode processing in templates.
+* A multi-day event crossing the current day was counted as a future event in upcoming events
+* If event instance was split from recurring event, showed same recurring settings as original event.

 Important Changes:
 * Removed references to #jd_calendar and generate custom IDs. [breaking change